nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 ## Binary options

-A binary option is a type of financial contract in which traders bet on the outcome of a yes-or-no proposition.
+A [binary option](https://en.wikipedia.org/wiki/Binary_option) is a type of financial exotic option contract in which traders bet on the outcome of a yes-or-no proposition.
 If the prediction is correct, the trader receives a fixed payout; otherwise, they receive nothing.

 ## Polymarket documentation